+Marketing is a complex process that requires careful consideration of a variety of factors.
 Neil Borden, professor of advertising at Harvard, popularized the idea of the marketing mix and the concepts that would later be known mainly as the four P's in the 1950s.
-However, it seems that when companies get into the details of their marketing, many marketers lose sight of the basics.
-The four P's are the key considerations that must be carefully considered and implemented wisely to successfully market a product or service.
-Ideally, brands that position their offer with a product concept that creates a new category can become market leaders.
+These four P's - product, price, place, and promotion - are the key considerations that must be carefully considered and implemented wisely to successfully market a product or service.
+When it comes to product, companies must consider what consumers want, how the product or service meets those needs, how the product or service is perceived in the world, how it stands out from the competition and how the company that produces it interacts with its customers.

-A careful analysis of these four factors (product, price, place and promotion) helps the marketer to design a strategy that successfully presents or re-presents a product to the public.
+A careful analysis of these four factors helps the marketer to design a strategy that successfully presents or re-presents a product to the public.
 These are the key elements involved in the planning and marketing of a product or service, and they interact significantly with each other.
 A discount can attract more customers, but it can also give the impression that the product is less attractive than it was.
 However, I would argue that most brands are looking for long-term growth, which requires investments to increase brand awareness, market penetration and growing brand loyalty.
+Ideally, brands that position their offer with a product concept that creates a new category can become market leaders.